-The Agen Workshop for foreign language teachers is five years old.
+The Agen Workshop for foreign language teachers is six years old.
 Once again teachers from around the world will meet in Agen and share their ideas and innovations.
-Last year there were eighty teachers from twenty-three different countries, including Japan and Australia.
+Last year there were eighty teachers from twenty-four different countries, including Japan and Australia.

 To teachers in France it’s amazing to see teachers willing to pay for professional training out of their own pockets, including airline tickets, hotel and restaurant costs.
 A few participants are being reimbursed by their schools, but most of the people who come to Agen are making a personal sacrifice.
 Yet it’s a choice they seem to accept with joy, looking forward to a week of growing and sharing with kindred souls.

 What is going on in Agen?
 Who are these people that you see having lunch in the restaurants downtown, carrying on animated conversations, usually in English but sometimes in French or Spanish or Dutch?
 They are participants in the annual Agen Workshop, here to learn more about TPRS and Comprehensible Input.
 They are language teachers from around the world that want to learn more about Stephen Krashen’s Input Hypothesis and how it can be applied in the classroom.